The COVID-19 consumer research

-Stable trends in food purchasing, nutrition and food safety behaviours
+Food purchasing, nutrition and food safety behaviours

-Consumer’s food concerns
+Consumers' food concerns

-The lived experience of food insecurity under COVID-19
+Report on the lived experience of food insecurity under COVID-19

 The qualitative research showed how people in food insecurity were coping with income loss, which has rapidly exacerbated existing insecurity and vulnerabilities.